ngen-brett/gitlab-ce/doc/development/testing_guide/review_apps.md

 1. Try a normal drain on the node where the `dns-gitlab-review-app-external-dns` pod runs so that Kubernetes automatically move it to another node: `kubectl drain NODE_NAME`
-1. If that doesn't work, you can also perform a force-drain: `kubectl delete pods --field-selector=spec.nodeName=NODE_NAME`
+1. If that doesn't work, you can also perform a forcible "drain" the node by removing all pods: `kubectl delete pods --field-selector=spec.nodeName=NODE_NAME`
 1. In the node:
   - Perform `systemctl daemon-reload` to remove the dead/inactive units
   - If that doesn't solve the problem, perform a hard reboot: `sudo systemctl reboot`